Getting ready to jump head first into maternity photography?! Read on for our 13 secrets to success!

 7. It’s All About that Bump

-Casual or long dramatic gown, the most important factor here is the FIT.
-Express to Mom-to-Be prior to your session that more form-fitting attire is much more flattering on a pregnant body and will show off that amazing BUMP—the whole reason we’re here!
+Casual or long dramatic gown, the most critical factor here is the FIT.
+Express to Mom-to-Be before your session that more form-fitting attire is much more flattering on a pregnant body and will show off that amazing BUMP—the whole reason we’re here!

 Average 30 min session: $200